 Saline Solution is the key to quick healing.
 It is a safe way to remove any dirt, debris, or bacteria with out any pain or sting.
 Pressurized or Aerosol types are recommended because they will remain sterile for each use.
-We recommend Simply Saline or Wound Wash.
+We recommend Simply Saline or Wound Wash brands.

-We recommend you spray saline on a Q-tip and gently clean away any lymph (crusties) from the area 3-4 times a day for at least the first 6-8 weeks.
+We recommend you spray saline on a Q-tip and gently clean away any fluid, dried fluid, or debris from the area 3-4 times a day for at least the first 6-8 weeks.
+Be sure to dry the area with a dry Q-tip after.
+Do not leave your piercing wet.
 If your piercing is still producing crust after this time period, continue cleaning the area.
 Continue to clean once a day as long as you have the piercing.
-It is important to eat a healthy diet and keep your body hydrated while healing.
+Most piercings take up to a year to fully heal.

 For any oral piercing, you should rinse with an alcohol-free mouthwash up to 6 times daily.
-We recommend Biotene as it is the only alcohol-free and antimicrobial mouthwash on the market.
+We recommend Biotene as it is alchohol-free and antimicrobial.
 Be sure to rinse after you eat, drink, or smoke.

 Chemicals of any kind will not help you heal faster.

 Homemade Salt Solutions, Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, Tea Tree Oil, or Neosporin.
 These products are too harsh for piercings and will cause drying, irritation, redness, soreness, swelling, and will prolong the healing process.
 We do not need to disinfect the inside of our skin, only gently remove fluid draining from the piercing.
 If it will burn, sting, or irritate your eyes, it will do the same to your piercing.

 Do Not Touch Your Piercing

 Handling your piercing is the leading cause of physical and bacterial irritation.
 Avoid make-up, moisturizers, or any other products in the piercing area.